 Low molecular weight carbohydrates may be derived either from autochthonous (such as algae) or allochthonous (such as terrestrial plants) sources (Giroldo, Augusto & Vieira, 2005; Ramanan et al., 2015).
-The pathway for mannose degradation was encoded in many MAGs from all three sites (Figure 2, Data S6).
+The pathway for mannose degradation was encoded in many MAGs from all three sites (Figure 2, Data S5).
 Predicted pathways for rhamnose, fucose, and galactose degradation were often found within the same MAGs (including members of Planctomycetes and Verrucomicrobia from Mendota, and members of Bacteroidetes, Ignavibacteria, and Verrucomicrobia from Trout Bog).
 Xylose is a freshwater sugar which has already been proposed as a potential carbon source for streamlined Actinobacteria (Ghylin et al., 2014).
 We confirmed this in our MAGs and also identified Bacteroidetes, Planctomycetes, and Verrucomicrobia from Lake Mendota and Bacteroidetes and Verrucomicrobia from Trout Bog as additional potential xylose degraders.
 Genes for the degradation of glycolate, an acid produced by algae and consumed by heterotrophic bacteria (Paver & Kent, 2017), were identified in Cyanobacteria and Betaproteobacteria MAGs from Mendota and in Acidobacteria, Verrucomicrobia, Alpha-, Beta-, Gamma-, and Epsilonproteobacteria MAGs from Trout Bog.
 The pathways predicted in our MAGs may inform us about which low molecular weight compounds are important carbon substrates in freshwater.

 Methylotrophy, the ability to grow solely on C1 compounds such as methane or methanol, was predicted in MAGs from both Trout Bog and Mendota.
 Putative pathways for methanol and methylamine degradation were found in MAGs classified as Methylophilales (now merged with Nitrosomonadales (Boden, Hutt & Rae, 2017)), while Methylococcales MAGs were potential methane degraders based on the presence of genes encoding methane monooxygenase.
 Methylococcales MAGs from Trout Bog also encoded the pathway for nitrogen fixation, consistent with reports of nitrogen fixation in cultured isolates of this taxon (Bowman, Sly & Stackebrandt, 1995).
 Methylotrophy in cultured freshwater isolates from Methylococcales and Nitrosomonadales is well-documented (Kalyuzhnaya et al., 2011; Salcher et al., 2015).
-(Auman et al., 2000; Chistoserdova et al., 2003; Kane et al., 2007)However, we also found predicted pathways for methanol degradation in MAGs classified as Burkholderiales and Rhizobiales from Trout Bog, taxa not previously known to be methylotrophic.
-Given the rapid rate at which methylotrophy is being discovered in microorganisms that were not thought to be capable of this process, our identification of potential new methylotrophs in freshwater is intriguing, but not surprising (Chistoserdova, Kalyuzhnaya & Lidstrom, 2009).
+We also found predicted pathways for methanol degradation in MAGs classified as Burkholderiales and Rhizobiales in Trout Bog.
+Methylotrophy has been identified in members of Rhizobiales, such as Methylobacterium and Methylocystaceae, and in Burkholderiales, including Methylibium (Auman et al., 2000; Chistoserdova et al., 2003; Kane et al., 2007).
+Our MAGs may represent populations related to these known methylotrophs.

 Using MAGs to track population abundances over time